retry51776/notes/psychlogy/README.md

 - There is no solution, only tradeoff.
 > Everything cost something.

-- Great power comes great responsibility`spider-man`
+- Great power comes great responsibility. `spider-man`
 > IMO: Most people problem is they want power `money, position` without responsibility;
 >
 > Parenting should base on equal respect; Make kid understand more choices comes with more responsibility.

+- Correct workflow is more valuable than correct answer.
+> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
+>
+> Don't go for perfect answer.
+Rather focus on constance improvement of existing workflow.

+- Establish goal & rule in advanced, and transparent environment.

 # Recognize Pattern
 - Most people happy when they have new ability.
 > That's why kid way happier than adult, kid unlock new ability more frequents than adult.

-- Most things have recursive property
+- Most things have recursive property.
 > Ex: Wealth, Knowledge, Ability, Social Skill

-- Correct workflow is more valuable than correct answer.
-> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.

 - We reverted to reptilian brain in time of conflict;
 > Solution/Hack around by delay response`aka cool off period`;